 From the time you open your business banking account, you start building your business credit score.
 Depending on how you formed your business, your business credit score will be tracked by:

-- An employer-identification number (EIN) that you’ll get through the IRS if your business is required to do so.
-You can register your EIN with credit-reporting agencies (Equifax and Experian are the most well-known among them) and/or with the business-tracking agency Dun & Bradstreet (D&B).
+- An employer identification number (EIN) that you’ll get through the IRS (if your business requires one).
+You can register your EIN with credit-reporting agencies, like Equifax and Experian or with the business-tracking agency Dun & Bradstreet (D&B).
 These agencies will also report your business credit score to potential creditors.

 - Opening a business credit card or a business line of credit is a great way to build your business’s credit history.
 Just like with your personal credit accounts, it’s important to stay well within your credit limits and make all your payments on time.

-- Utility companies, landlords, and vendors can help you build your business credit score, too, as long as your payments are on time and in line with any terms you’ve set up.
+- Utility companies, landlords, and vendors can help you with your business credit score, too, as long as your payments are on time and in line with any terms you’ve set up.

 Except for the SBA’s SBSS score, typical business credit scores range from 0 to 100.
 But this can vary between agencies, so learning how each agency interprets them is important.
-Factors contributing to your business credit score can include:
+Here are the factors that can contribute to your business credit score:

 - Payment history: Like personal credit scores, this is the most important factor to your business credit score.
 Your goal should be to demonstrate on-time payments 100% of the time.